 at light, fork and in front of house.
 From East-Take Hwy 52 to Emmett.
 Same

 as above only turn left at 2nd light upon entering the Emmett valley.
 From

 the east is Hwy 16 and from the west is Hwy 52.
-And for a map to our farm,
+Crops are usually

 available in June, July, August.
 Blueberries are ready the end of June and

 through July and lap over into August if the crop is large.
 Payment: Cash,

 Check.
 We also sell free range lambs and beef in the fall and have fancy

 chickens and free range eggs most of the year.

 - Blueberries, cherries, apricots, peaches, plums, tomatoes, squash,